Ernest Hemingway: World War I

 Hemingway wanted to go to war and tried to enlist in the U.S. Army but was not accepted because he had poor eyesight.
 Instead he volunteered to a Red Cross recruitment effort in December 1917 and signed on to be an ambulance driver with the American Red Cross Motor Corps in Italy.
 In May 1918, he sailed from New York, and arrived in Paris as the city was under bombardment from German artillery.
 That June he arrived at the Italian Front as a volunteer with the A.R.C..
-Contemporary documents sometimes described him with honorary or courtesy titles such as second lieutenant (A.R.C.) or sottotenente (Italian Army), but he was not a commissioned officer in the United States Army.
+He held the ranks of second lieutenant (A.R.C.) and sottotenente (Italian Army) simultaneously (but was never a commissioned officer in the United States Armed Forces).

 On his first day in Milan, he was sent to the scene of a munitions factory explosion to join rescuers retrieving the shredded remains of female workers.
 He described the incident in his 1932 non-fiction book Death in the Afternoon: "I remember that after we searched quite thoroughly for the complete dead we collected fragments."
 A few days later, he was stationed at Fossalta di Piave.

 On July 8, right after bringing chocolate and cigarettes from the canteen to the men at the front line, the group came under mortar fire.
 Hemingway was seriously wounded.
 Despite his wounds, he assisted Italian soldiers to safety, for which he was decorated with the Italian War Merit Cross (Croce al Merito di Guerra) and with the Italian Silver Medal of Military Valor (Medaglia d'argento al valor militare).
+For his deed, he was promoted to first lieutenant (A.R.C.) and tenente (Italian Army).

 He was only 18 at the time.
 Hemingway later said of the incident: "When you go to war as a boy you have a great illusion of immortality.
 Other people get killed; not you ...
 Then when you are badly wounded the first time you lose that illusion and you know it can happen to you."
 He sustained severe shrapnel wounds to both legs, underwent an immediate operation at a distribution center, and spent five days at a field hospital, before he was transferred for recuperation to the Red Cross hospital in Milan.
 He spent six months at the hospital, where he met "Chink" Dorman-Smith.
 The two formed a strong friendship that lasted for decades.